 The professionally trained make-up artist draws upon a bank of knowledge and techniques to help them fulfil their brief – however, challenging that brief might be.

 An important part of what makes a great make-up artist is being organised.
 The students who get noticed and chosen for trainee jobs are not only good with the make-up brush.
 They’re willing to work hard and get things done; they’re organised and observant.
-As a past Brushstroke student, Dani Haigh explains, continuity is an important responsibility-taking photos, preserving prosthetics and being super observant.
+As a past Brushstroke student, Dani Haigh explains, continuity is an important responsibility-taking photo, preserving prosthetics and being super observant.
 How you organise yourself and your work can really help your job prospects and enable you to achieve a degree of financial security.

 For those with the right skills and attitude, make-up artistry is a great career.
 Look at the variety – from film, TV and stage to fashion, music videos and advertising.
 In every case, the make-up artist is vital in helping ensure the success of a production.
 And there are so many opportunities to be creative.
-How about the amazing special effects that transform an actor into fantasy creatures (or Gary Oldman into Winston Churchill).
+How about the amazing special effects that transform an actor into a fantasy creature (or Gary Oldman into Winston Churchill)?
 At the other end of the scale, ‘barely there’ make-up is equally important to make someone look natural on camera.

 We can’t think of a better industry – it’s global, the UK is a major player and the opportunities are numerous.
 But such a great industry deserves well-trained make-up artists.